-- Public Participation at Authority meetings members of the public can raise any topic at full Authority meetings as long as it is relevant to the duties and power of the Fire Authority. - Fire Station Open Days and public events facilitates engagement with the public with regards to the services we provide. - Active engagement with partners the Authority is represented on Local Strategic Partnerships, the Safer Roads Partnership and local Community Safety Partnerships.
-The Authority has also worked closely with West Mercia Police with regards to sharing buildings, such as the Operational Command Centre, has moved its headquarters to Hindlip Park (West Mercia Police HQ), and has set up a strategic alliance with Shropshire Fire and Rescue Service.
+- Consultation Processes used effectively to consult staff and stakeholders in 2017/18 about proposed new crewing arrangements. - Public Participation at Authority meetings members of the public can raise any topic at full Authority meetings as long as it is relevant to the duties and power of the Fire Authority. - Fire Station Open Days and public events facilitates engagement with the public with regards to the services we provide. - Active engagement with partners the Authority is represented on Local Strategic Partnerships, the Safer Roads Partnership and local Community Safety Partnerships.
+The Authority has also worked closely with West Mercia Police with regards to sharing buildings, such as the Operational Command Centre and moving its headquarters to Hindlip Park (West Mercia Police HQ), and is actively exploring opportunities for an alliance with Shropshire Fire and Rescue Service.